Shakermixer/XL2RVN/README.md

 for view, download and modification.

+We have a newcomer, the ravencoin raven in svg.

 I decided to outsource long code and the coding environment i am trying to build.
 The new Project here, in which i try to pack blockchain stuff, Gfx and IDE.
 I will see, how that will go.

 ## https://shakermixer.github.io/TENV/

 I also intend to create some css and gfx content & tools so i forked nes.css, made it grey & try to use it.